When it comes to learning about your customers, customer feedback is a crucial practice worth implementing into your business operations.

 How to create and send a customer feedback email automation

-With the right tools, you can create automated email campaigns to have great customer retention and collect feedback in the background.
+With the right tools, you can use AI to collect customer feedback with automated email campaigns to have great customer retention and collect feedback in the background.
 Automations are made up of four parts:

 - Triggers: User-based actions that start your automation, like someone buying a product